iterative/dvc.org/content/docs/command-reference/metrics/show.md

 - `-T`, `--all-tags` - print metric file contents in all Git tags.
 Similar to `-a` above.
 Note that both options can be combined, for example using the `-aT` flag.

+- `--all-commits` - the same as `-a` or `-T` above, but applies to _all_ Git
+  commits as well as the workspace.
+Useful for printing metric file contents for the entire existing commit history of the project.

 - `-R`, `--recursive` - determines the metric files to show by searching each target directory and its subdirectories for DVC-files to inspect.
 If there are